 Table 2: Total energy consumed, by sector, 1990 and 2019

 Oil is the major fuel type in the domestic transport sector

-Oil was the major type of fuel consumed in the domestic transport as well as the agriculture, forestry and fishing sector in 2018 (Figure 3).
+Oil was the dominant type of fuel consumed in the domestic transport as well as the agriculture, forestry and fishing sector in 2019 (Figure 3).
 Electricity was the major type of fuel consumed in the residential as well as the commercial and public services sector.

-Almost all energy in the biggest consuming sector, the domestic transport sector, comes from burning the fossil fuel oil (eg, diesel or petrol for motor vehicles).
+Almost all energy in the biggest consuming sector, the domestic transport sector, comes from burning fossil fuels (e.g., diesel or petrol for motor vehicles).
 This dependency on oil produces harmful emissions and greenhouse gases affecting air quality, the climate and public health.